imjoy-team/ImJoy/docs/development.md

 You can run all the web plugins (`web-worker`, `window`, `web-python`) with the ImJoy App, however, for native plugins (`native-python`) you will need to connect to a plugin engine running locally or remotely.
 Here are the two options for installing the plugine engine:

-1. for basic users and desktop environments, the ImJoy Desktop App which includes the plugine engine can be downloaded [here](https://github.com/imjoy-team/imjoy-app/releases).

-2. for more advanced users and server environments, please download and install Anaconda or Miniconda with Python3, then run `pip install imjoy`.
-The plugin engine can then be launched through the `imjoy` command.
+For running plugins with the plugin engine, please download and install Anaconda or Miniconda with Python3, then run `pip install imjoy`.
+The plugin engine can then be launched through the `imjoy --jupyter` command.
 More details are available [here](https://github.com/imjoy-team/imjoy-engine/).

 ## Plugin file format